 Newly qualified Shodan Senpai Heather Black joins our team as a junior instructor, her determination and love of Karate is aparent in every part of her training.

-Senpai Justin Apps, also joins our team as junior instructor, after 20 years training Senpai Apps is an example of how with spirit and continued hard work you can achieve everything.
+Senpai Justin Apps, also joins our team as junior instructor, after 20 years training Senpai Apps is an example of how with spirit, continued hard work, and dedicated training you can achieve anything.

 What to expect from the training at Yamashiro Kai Karate Club.

-The original intent of Karate when it was practiced in The Ryukyu kingdom (now Okinawa) in the past, was as an unarmed self defence system to defend your life or those of your family or loved ones from the violent attacks of theives, or individuals who intended harm.
+The original intent of Karate when it was practiced in The Ryukyu kingdom (now Okinawa) was as an unarmed self defence system to defend your life or those of your family or loved ones from the violent attacks of theives, or individuals who intended harm.
 Practiced and perfected by royal bodyguards like Bushi Sokon Matsumura, Anko Asato and Anko Itosu (teachers of Gitchen Funakoshi, Kenwa Mabuni and many other Karate masters) it included a full range of techniques including striking, throwing, arm locks, kicks, joint manipulation and pressure point attacks.
-All these effective defences were practised in two man drills over and over until they became second nature to the pratictioner, then coded and recorded into what we now practice as Kata, an encylopedia of the most effective self defence techniques of the time.
+All these effective techniques were practised in two man drills over and over until they became second nature to the pratictioner, then coded and recorded into what we now practice as Kata.
+The result being an encylopedia of the most effective self defence techniques of the time.
 When Karate was introduced to the Okinawan education system by Itosu, its orginal techniques were too dangerous, and so it was modified for safe practice and used to strengthen childrens bodies and focus.
-Eventually being exported to mainland Japan, Karate could no longer be taught one on one, or in small groups so teaching was modified once again, but in its translation, many of the verbal instructions which explained the hidden self defence techniques hidden in the Kata were lost, leaving modern day Karate with the dance, but none of the danger.
+Eventually being exported to mainland Japan, Karate could no longer be taught one on one, or in small groups, so teaching was modified once again, but in its translation, many of the verbal instructions which explained the hidden self defence techniques contained in the Kata were lost, leaving modern day Karate with the dance, but none of the danger.

 Tuesday evenings: Gulval Village Hall 7.00pm - 8.30pm